 This course is designed to increase College and Career Readiness in mathematics for students during their senior year.
 The content of this course combines an analysis of Intermediate Algebra course syllabi from public community colleges and the mathematical skills prominent on college placement tests.
 The course addresses content from Algebra 1 and Algebra 2 including linear, quadratic and exponential functions, and operations with polynomial, rational and radical expressions.
-School districts across the state are required to provide instructional opportunities like this course for students not deemed College and Career Ready by the end of their junior year.
+School districts across the state are required to provide instructional opportunities like this course for students not deemed College and Career Ready by the end of their sophomore year.
 This course represents one of the options for coursework from the chart on page 10 for students not deemed College and Career Ready.
-Students will be required to take an end of course assessment to again assess College and Career Readiness.
+May be taken during fourth year in high school for a math credit.

 Prerequisite: Passing grade in Algebra I and Geometry